Beanies

 Woven Label Beanies Reorder Planning Guide: Lock Specs Early - CustomLogoThing packaging example

 Start from the last approved order, not a conversation recap.
-Pull the final artwork, beanie style, label placement notes, sample photos, and carton instructions into one file set before you ask for a quote.
+Pull the final artwork, beanie style, label placement notes, sample photos, carton instructions, and approval history into one file set before you ask for a quote.
 That cuts down on back-and-forth and helps the factory price the same job you are trying to repeat.

 Separate fixed specs from allowed changes.
 For most core replenishments, the beanie body, yarn color, cuff height, woven label size, and label placement should stay unchanged.
 If you are changing channel, season, or pack format, note that early because it can affect labor, carton counts, and lead time.